Athulkrishna-a/Calcify/README.md

 #### Open http://localhost:3000 in your browser.

-### File Structure
+## File Structure

-Calculate.js – Main calculator component
+- `Calculate.js` – Main calculator component

-App.js – Root component
+- `App.js` – Root component

-index.js – Application entry point
+- `index.js` – Application entry point

-App.css – Styling for the calculator UI
+- `App.css` – Styling for the calculator UI

-### Notes
+## Notes

-The calculator uses JavaScript eval() for expression evaluation.
-This is acceptable for a controlled learning project but not recommended for production applications.
+- The calculator uses JavaScript `eval()` for expression evaluation.
+This is acceptable for a controlled learning project but **not recommended for production applications**.

-Built to practice React state management, event handling, and component-based UI design.
+- Built to practice React state management, event handling, and component-based UI design.